Skip Navigation

 Getting results

-Genetic and epigenetic results will arrive at different times.
-Your genetic results will hit your inbox three to four weeks after they have been processed by the laboratory (which takes about a week from the time you mail it).
-Epigenetic results process five to six weeks after that.
+Genetic and epigenetic results will normally arrive at different times.
+Your genetic results will hit your inbox 3-4 weeks after they have been processed by the laboratory (which takes about a week from the time you mail your sample).
+Epigenetic results process 5-6 weeks after that.
+As mentioned earlier, though, you can pay a $10 fee at checkout to get all of your results at the same time (in 3-4 weeks).

 Your results will be immediately available on the MyToolbox Genomics app.
 Rather than a blank or loading screen, you’ll be able to see all of the major categories: